-As parts of the country begin to lift COVID19 stay at home orders, and many exercise their constitutional rights to gather and protest, here are options for where to buy washable fabric face masks, including face masks with filter inserts, for men, women and kids for personal use.
+As the world grapples with living amid the COVID19 pandemic, here are great options for where to buy washable fabric face masks, including face masks with filter inserts, for men, women and kids for personal use.

 Many of us will be wearing face masks and coverings when we venture outside for the foreseeable future, particularly now that major retailers like Best Buy, Starbucks and Walmart are requiring face coverings to shop.

-Direct-to-consumer brands are responding to this need, and delivering critical, and in some cases fashionable, face masks and cloth protective coverings to meet this need.
+Direct-to-consumer brands are responding to this need, and delivering critical, and in some cases fashionable, face masks and cloth protective coverings to meet demand.

 (Many companies are also giving back to their communities in other ways, including through the Brands for Better coalition.)